-IT audits support to identify risks and make sure controls are in place to safeguard the information:
+IT audits support identifying risks and making sure controls are in place to safeguard the information:

 Availability – Systems and data are accessible when required.

-Confidentiality – information is created, accessible only to approved people.
+Confidentiality – information is created, and accessible only to approved people.

 Integrity – information is perfect, impeccable, and secured from intended, illegal, or accidental alteration.

 After collecting all the data the IT auditor will examine it to decide if the operations audited are well measured and practical.
 Now, this is where your biased interpretation and knowledge come into action.
 For example, you might discover a flaw in one area which is compensated for by extreme control in another adjoining area.
 It is your accountability as an IT auditor to describe both of these findings in your audit report.

 Planning the IT audit includes two main steps.
 The first step is to collect data and do some preparation; the second step is to obtain knowledge of the present internal control formation.
 More and more businesses are moving to a risk-based audit method which is used to evaluate risk and supports an IT auditor make the judgment as to whether to conduct substantive testing or compliance testing.
 In a risk-based strategy, IT auditors are depending upon operational and internal controls as well as the understanding of the organization or the business.
 This kind of risk assessment judgment can support and relate to the cost-effective review of the control to the identified risk.
 In the “Collecting Data” step the IT auditor requires to know five things: